arqamrp/arqamrp.github.io/_posts/2023-01-14-Notes-on-Mark-Twain.md

 > The club shall have only one member from one country.
 >
-> Members don't get a say in their membership; only the Chief Servant[^7] of the club (the grand old man himself) does.
+> Members don't get a say in their membership; only the Chief Servant of the club [^7] does.

 He mentions members from Scotland, the US of A, and, very interestingly, a Mohammedan girl from Bengal.
 Had I ever thought about it, my estimation of the likelihood of English-educated Muslim Hindustani women in that era would have been low.
 That of such a woman knowing about and taking the step of writing letters to the venerable Mk2ain?
 Zero.
 People were better at cold mailing back then.